 The pools onboard the Dream are very similar to those on the Magic and Wonder.
-You'll find the same Mickey Pool and waterslide, as well as the four-foot pool overlooking the jumbo screen; though on this ship it's named after Donald instead of Goofy.
-There are additions to the sports deck on the Dream as well, including a small mini-gold course, sports courts and new virtual sports games.
+You’ll find the same Mickey Pool and waterslide, as well as the 4-foot pool overlooking the jumbo screen; though on this ship it’s named after Donald instead of Goofy.
+There are additions to the sports deck on the Dream as well, including a small mini-gold course, sports courts and virtual sports games.

-Like Magic and Wonder, the Dream has three main restaurants, all of which are new.
+Like Magic and Wonder, the Dream has three main restaurants.
 Well, almost.
-Animator's Palate has found its way onboard; but this new version is very different, as you are brought to an underwater world with fish, bubbles and appearances by Nemo characters.
+Animator’s Palate has found its way onboard; but this version is very different, as you are brought to an underwater world with fish, bubbles and appearances by Nemo characters.
 The Versailles-inspired Enchanted Garden transforms day into night with special lighting effects.
-Princess fans will love the Royal Palace, which has hand-painted portraits of "Cinderella," "Sleeping Beauty" on the walls.
+Princess fans will love the Royal Palace, which has hand-painted portraits of “Cinderella,” “Sleeping Beauty” on the walls.

-Also new on the Dream is a separate treatment area for teens, interactive (enchanted) art that moves when you admire it, and a really cool industry-first: Virtual Portholes.
-Above the beds on inside cabins you'll find a round screen that displays a virtual view outside, by means of cameras mounted on the side of the ship.
+Also on the Dream is a separate treatment area for teens, interactive (enchanted) art that moves when you admire it, and a really cool industry-first: Virtual Portholes.
+Above the beds on inside cabins you’ll find a round screen that displays a virtual view outside, by means of cameras mounted on the side of the ship.

 Onboard Disney Fantasy

 The Disney Fantasy set sail on March 31, 2012, and is the sister ship to the Disney Dream.
 Fantasy sails out of Port Canaveral on seven-night Caribbean itineraries, which alternates between the Eastern and Western Caribbean.
 The Eastern Caribbean itinerary calls in St. Thomas and St. Maarten, while the Western calls in Grand Cayman and Costa Maya Cozumel.
 Both make stops in Castaway Cay.